 4. Cairngorms National Park, Scotland…for Stargazing

-Cairngorms National Park is an expansive natural treasure in the northeast of Scotland.
+Cairngorms National Park is an expansive natural treasure in the northeast of Scotland, not far from Perthshire.
 Definitely add it to your list of must see travel destinations in Europe!

 Charming villages dot the edges of the park, leaving the pristine center of the park teaming with trails for hiking along babbling brooks, scaling mountains, winter skiing, or summer swims and canoe rides in the park’s abundant lakes.